 The following Program Tuition Refund Policy applies to all students taking graduate coursework at the W. P. Carey School of Business.
 The terms and conditions of this policy are subject to change at any time without notice.
 Any revisions to this policy will be effective immediately upon Assistant Dean's approval and applicable to all students.

 Fall and Spring Semester Classes

-Course Type 100% Tuition Refund Period

-Sessions A & B One week

-Dynamically Dated Classes One week

-Session C First two weeks of semester
+Course Type 100% Tuition Refund Period Session C First two weeks of semester

 Summer Session Classes